Showing posts with label train depot. Show all posts

 Swimming at Desota Falls

-We rode to Fort Payne stopping at a Mayfield Ice Creamier for one scoop of Rocky Road and One scoop of Cherry Vanilla Ice Cream which we shared.
+We rode to Fort Payne, stopping at a Mayfield Ice Creamery for one scoop of Rocky Road and one scoop of Cherry Vanilla Ice Cream, which we shared.

 Mayfield Ice Creamery